Cambridge Park

 Cambridge Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For future projections until 2041, AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-It is expected that the Cambridge Park (SA2) will experience a population increase just below the median of statistical areas across the nation, with an estimated increase of 454 persons by 2041, reflecting a total increase of 4.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, with a base year of 2021.
+Looking ahead, population projections indicate an increase just below the median of national statistical areas by 2041, with Cambridge Park expected to gain 602 persons, reflecting a total growth of 7.4% over the 17-year period.

 Frequently Asked Questions - Population